 How about lucrative perks when checking into leading hotels?
 Also yours.

-And then there’s the high-quality travel insurance cover, the exclusive access to experiences, the strong points earn rate on spend, the flexibility to transfer points to 10 airlines including both Qantas and Virgin Australia, and much more.
+And then there’s the high-quality travel insurance cover, the exclusive access to experiences, the strong points earn rate on spend, the flexibility to transfer points to 10 airlines including Qantas, and much more.

 Right now, new Card Members can also get 80,000 Membership Rewards bonus points with this card (more on that below).